altocodenl/tagaway/readme.md

             dale.go (s.last, function (sharedTag) {
 ```

 We clean up the shared tag, which is of the form `USERNAME:TAG`; to do this, we strip the tag of all the characters preceding the colon, plus the colon itself.
-Usernames cannot have colons because we forbid them, so there's no risk of a colon meaning something else than the separator between the username and the tag.
+Usernames cannot have colons because we forbid it, so there's no risk of a colon meaning something else than the separator between the username and the tag.
 We store the cleaned shared tag into a variable `tag`.

 ```javascript
                var tag = sharedTag.replace (/[^:]+:/, '');
 ```

 If the tag is not already in `tags` and we're not in `allMode`, we ignore this tag.
+However, if we're in `allMode`, even though the user didn't specifically request for this tag, we will still consider it.

 ```javascript
                if (! tags [tag] && ! allMode) return;